Magewire-Driven Forms in Hyva Checkout

 </referenceBlock>

 Layout moves position the form component within the checkout flow.
-This example shows how to inject the Guest Details component into the shipping step:
+This layout XML places the Guest Details section into the shipping step:

 <!-- File: view/frontend/layout/hyva_checkout_default_shipping.xml -->